By Kirk Koenigsbauer, Corporate Vice President for the Office Client Applications and Services team.

 It’s here!
-Yesterday was the worldwide release of Office 2016 for Windows.
+Today is the worldwide release of Office 2016 for Windows.
 This marks a milestone in delivering new value for Office 365 subscribers with a focus on collaboration, apps that work for you, a perfect pairing with Windows 10, and security features businesses will love.
 It also marks a new model for delivery, where subscribers can expect to get more frequent updates with new features and improvements.
-Along with Office 2016 for Windows, we have also released Office 2016 for Mac as a one-time purchase option, along with several new and enhanced Office 365 services.
+Along with Office 2016 for Windows, today we are also releasing Office 2016 for Mac as a one-time purchase option, along with several new and enhanced Office 365 services.

 The new Office—takes the work out of working together

 Collaboration is the way we get things done in the workplace, but the process itself can be complex and frustrating.
 It shouldn’t have to be.
 We set out to make working together easier and more impactful by building a suite of integrated apps and services that removes barriers and empowers teams to do and achieve more.

 Office has always been the go-to tool for helping individuals do their best work—whether for professional documents, powerful analyses or school presentations.
 People often start and end their work in Office, but there is often a messy middle that involves a lot of discussion—in person, by phone or via various tools—as well as multiple (sometimes conflicting) inputs.
 Today we are delivering a set of experiences that is built for making teamwork seamless.